How to Master DBT’s TIPP Skills EASILY

 Practice makes perfect – do this when you’re not upset.

-I find it really helpful to explain a skill to someone else who doesn’t know about it, so my poor wife is usually the subject of these things.
+I find it helpful to explain a skill to someone else who doesn’t know about it, so my poor wife is usually the subject of these things.

 Explain in detail what each letter in the acronym means, and then ask if you can go and practice with that person.